NaturalHistoryMuseum/gouda/README.md

 A python package for decoding barcodes, possibly more than one, in complex images such as scans of museum specimens.

+Gouda supports Python 2.7, 3.4 and 3.5.
+A universal wheel build is available on the Releases page.

+A command-line program `decode_barcodes` is available for Windows 64-bit and Mac OS X. It reads barcode values in individual images and in batches of images files in a directory.
+It can print values to CSV and can renaming files with the value(s) or barcode(s).
+Download from the Releases tab.
+For information run

+    decode_barcodes --help

+See also the [`decode_barcodes` examples](#decode_barcodes-examples) below.

-## gouda/engines
+## `gouda/engines`
-Barcode decoding engines.
 An engine is an interface to a barcode reading library.
-Engines for both open-source and commercial libraries are provided.
+Gouda has engines for a number of open-source and commercial libraries.

 ### Open source
 * [libdmtx](http://www.libdmtx.org/)